tudelft3d/val3dity/docs/faq.rst

 Where can I get files containing ``gml:Solids`` or ``gml:CompositeSolid``?
 --------------------------------------------------------------------------

-In the folder ``/data/`` of the `GitHub repository of val3dity <https://github.com/tudelft3d/val3dity>`_ there are many examples of files containing different primitives, and in different formats.
+  - in the folder ``/data/`` of the `GitHub repository of val3dity <https://github.com/tudelft3d/val3dity>`_ there are many examples of files containing different primitives, and in different formats.
+  - `www.cityjson.org <https://www.cityjson.org/datasets/>`_ has many files
+  - `www.indoorgml.net <http://indoorgml.net/resources/>`_ has a few files
+  - `overview of cities with 3D city models <https://3d.bk.tudelft.nl/opendata/opencities/>`_